LennyFan/Machine-Learning/tempNLPHW7.md

 -8.c

-The regular language defined by Results is starting with 1 stressed vowel which followed by 2 unstressed vowel and repeat.
+The regular language defined by Results is starting with 1 stressed vowel which followed by 2 unstressed vowel and repeat or the language with no vowel such as "w".

 > ( Stressed_Vowel Unstressed_Vowel Unstressed_Vowel )*